-WNA & HMR is a "data controller" for the purposes of the Data Protection Act 1998.
-This is because the WNA & HMR holds and uses both "personal data" and "sensitive personal data" about its employees, Clients, Temporary workers and other individuals.
+WNA & HMR is a "data controller" for the purposes of the Data Protection Act 2018 and covers General Data Protection Regulation (GDPR) (EU) 2016/679, a regulation in EU Law on Data Protection and privacy in the European Union (EU) and European Economic Area (EEA).
+This is because the WNA & HMR holds and uses both "personal data" and "sensitive personal data" about its employees, Clients, Temporary workers, and other individuals.
 WNA & HMR processes data, including your records and Client/patient records.